|Still life with façon de Venise wineglass,|

 Alexander Adriaenssen (1587-1661)

 The Dutch Eighty Years' War for independence from Spain was heating up in Flanders; towns were being pillaged and burned to the ground throughout the Low Countries.
-Even so, Vincx ably managed a crew of Venetian expatriates and successfully defended her glass patents in court.
-Later, she remarried to Filippo Gridolfi.
-The two went on to open a sales shop on the Meir and welcomed glassmaker Antonio Neri to work at their facility.
-Neri was living in the city on an extended seven year long visit to his friend and fellow alchemical experimenter Emmanuel Ximenes.
-Here is the original post:
+Even so, Vincx ably managed a crew of expert glass artists and brought her company's wares to market.
+When competitors tried to duplicate her products, she successfully defended her shop in court.
+Later, she remarried to Filippo Gridolfi, one of her foremen at the furnace.
+The two went on to open a show-room on the Meir, the most prestigious sales district of the city.
+They also welcomed glassmaker Antonio Neri to work at their facility.
+Neri was living in the city on an extended seven year visit to his friend and fellow alchemical experimenter Emmanuel Ximenes.

-During Neri's visit, the premier glass factory in Antwerp was operated by Filippo Gridolfi and Neri was on good terms with him.
-Gridolfi and his wife possessed an exclusive license to produce cristallo glass in the Venetian style (façon de Venice).
+Neri was apparently on good terms with Vincx and Gridolfi, perhaps he was introduced through Ximenes, one of the wealthiest men in the city.
+In his book Neri describes Gridolfi as "a most courteous gentleman."
+Vincx and Gridolfi possessed exclusive rights in the region to produce cristallo glass in the Venetian style (façon de Venice) a type of glass that Neri was already quite familiar with from his time making glass in Florence and in Pisa.
 The license, or patent as it was called, passed down from previous owners, was quite a valuable part of the operation.
-Employed in his shop was a steady stream of craftsmen from Murano.
-They produced the finest glassware for the elite class of Antwerp and surrounding areas.
-Because these craftsmen were bringing the secret techniques with them, they worked outside of the guild system, through special arrangements with the local authorities.
+Employed in their shop was a steady stream of craftsmen from Murano.
+They made the finest glassware for the upper classes of Antwerp and surrounding areas.
+Because these craftsmen were bringing the secret techniques with them, they worked outside of the guild system, which would have otherwise required them to share their techniques with other artisans.
+Through special arrangements with the local authorities, the Venetians were exempt from joining.

-Before Gridolfi, the furnace was run, and run with success, by his then soon-to-be wife, Sara Vincx (or Vincks).
-She was the widow of the former owner, Ambrogio de Mongarda.
+Sara Vincx (or Vincks) was the widow of the former owner, Ambrogio de Mongarda.
 Gridolfi had previously worked in the shop under Mongarda, who had been in the business for twenty years.
 Vincx was pressed into service by unhappy circumstances.
 In 1594, Ambrogio returned alone to Venice to recuperate from gout, but by the following year he was dead, leaving Sara to both run the glass shop and care for at least eight young children.
 Sara Vincx carries a distinction as the first documented female owner of a glass furnace anywhere.
 She took an active role in the business as attested by lawsuits she filed, and won, against rival shops that violated her patent.
-She also expanded the furnace and hired two new artisans to increase production.
+Records show she also expanded the furnace and hired two new artisans to increase production.

-Despite the war and the blockade of the Scheldt River in Antwerp, the glass furnace there thrived and reached its zenith under Vincx and Gridolfi.
+Despite the war and the blockade of the Scheldt River, which shut down trade by sea for a number of years in Antwerp, the glass furnace there thrived and reached its zenith under Vincx and Gridolfi.
 Soon after their marriage, seventeen employees were counted working at the shop.
-They established their own retail presence on the Meir, selling high-end cristallo to the elite within steps of the Ximenes palace and the d'Evora jewelers.
+They established their own retail presence on the Meir, selling high-end cristallo within steps of the Ximenes palace.
 Their glass operation enjoyed top-rung status, and no doubt, Antonio Neri's involvement must have bolstered the reputation of the firm even further.